Ex-Kolkata mayor Sovan Chatterjee meets Mamata, raises speculation of his return to TMC | Politics

 The chief minister is known to have played a key role in shaping Chatterjee's political career, which like her, had begun in the Youth Congress.

-He was asked by Banerjee to resign from his posts of minister and mayor in November 2018, after problems in his personal life became public.
+Banerjee asked him to resign from his posts as minister and mayor in November 2018 after problems in his personal life became public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)